Cloud-SPAN/aws-instances/README.md

 The scripts are listed below.
 The scripts "`csinstances_*.sh`" are to be run  by the person in charge of managing instances for workshops.
 The scripts "`aws_*.sh`" are invoked by the scripts `csinstances_create.sh` or `csinstances_delete.sh` to either create or delete instances and related resources: login keys, IP addresses, and domain names (if managed).
 The  script `colours_utils_functions.sh` provides text colouring functions and utility functions that validate the invocation and results of the other scripts.

 The scripts "`aws_*.sh`" can each be run directly in the same way the scritps "`csinstances_*.sh`" are run (as described shortly), but this is not recommended **except** for the purpose of improving a script or troubleshooting a failed step in creating instances and related resources.
-The section [Troubleshooting](https://cloud-span.github.io/cloud-admin-guide-v2q/docs/lesson02-managing-aws-instances/02-instances-management.html#troubleshooting) of the tutorial describes the conditions under which we have had to run some secondary scripts directly.
+The section [Troubleshooting](https://cloud-span.github.io/cloud-admin-guide-v2q/docs/lesson02-managing-aws-instances/02-instances-management.html#troubleshooting) of the tutorial describes the conditions under which we have had to run some "`aws_*.sh`" scripts directly.

 ```
 aws_domainNames_create.sh       aws_instances_terminate.sh       csinstances_create.sh
 aws_domainNames_delete.sh       aws_loginKeyPair_create.sh       csinstances_delete.sh
 aws_instances_configure.sh      aws_loginKeyPair_delete.sh       csinstances_start.sh
 aws_instances_launch.sh         colour_utils_functions.sh        csinstances_stop.sh
 ```
 ## 2. Preparing a Scripts running environment

-Before running the scripts, an AWS account and a terminal environment must be configured (as described in the tutorial [ 17 ]).
+Before running the scripts, an AWS account and a terminal environment must be configured (as described [Setting Up Your Cloud and Terminal Environments](https://cloud-span.github.io/cloud-admin-guide-v2q/docs/lesson01-setting-work-envs/) in the tutorial).
 Then, prior to creating instances for a workshop, three files must be created and organised as follows:

 - **_instancesNamesFile.txt_** — contains the names of the instances to be created and managed. **Only the name of this file can be changed** if preferred.
 This file must contain only one instance name per line, and each instance name must start with an alphabetic character followed by alpha-numeric characters, hyphens (-) or underscores (_) only.
 - **resourcesIDs.txt** — contains a set of space-separated "key value" pairs that specify the AWS resources to use in creating each instance and related resources, see the file example below.
-The example below shows the contents of the **resourcesIDs.txt** file we use for the Cloud-SPAN Genomics course [18]:
+The example below shows the contents of the **resourcesIDs.txt** file we use for the [Cloud-SPAN Genomics course](https://cloud-span.github.io/00genomics/).

 - **tags.txt** — contains a set of space-separated "key value" pairs to tag instances and related resources upon creation. **This file is optional**.
 If specified, it must contain **only one** "key value" pair per line.
 Up to 10 "key value" pairs are processed.
 Examples: